-The COVID-19 pandemic continues to impact SPREP's operations in 2021.
+The COVID-19 pandemic continues to impact SPREP's operations in 2022 as borders remained close through to June 2022.
 Key areas that have been significantly impacted include project implementation with in-country interventions and travel curtailed due to travel and border restrictions across the region and thus the operations and modality of work for SPREP which had to change to remote delivery of services to the best extent possible in order to continue to render support for its members.
 Due to the continuing uncertainty of the outbreak, it is difficult to estimate at this stage the full extent and duration of the impact on SPREP operations.